 2. Automatic funding based on grades academic scholarships

 Some academic schools and faculties offer scholarships to encourage applications from high-achieving students.
-Again, no separate application is required for this funding, which is based on your academic grades alone.
+Again, no separate application is required for this funding; it is based on your academic grades alone.
 Find out more about our scholarships based on academic achievement.
-If you qualify for an academic scholarship, your school will contact you after you have registered as a student at the University of Leeds.
+If you qualify for an academic scholarship, your school will contact you after you have registered as a student at the University.

 3. Non-automatic funding based on household income and other criteria pre-entry application scholarships

 You may also be eligible to apply for consideration for a pre-entry application scholarship.
 You will need to meet all the relevant eligibility criteria and complete a separate application form by the relevant deadline to be considered.
-Please see our scholarships pages for details of the awards available and to download an application form.
+Please see our scholarships pages for details of the awards available and details of how to apply.

 Any funding you receive from the University of Leeds is not repayable; this is the same with the government maintenance grant.
-Your tuition fee loans and any maintenance/living cost loans are repayable, but the new student finance system is designed to take the 'risk' out of a university education: if you don't benefit from higher earnings you either won't pay back what you owe or will pay back only a small and manageable amount on a monthly basis.
+Your tuition fee loans and any maintenance/living cost loans are repayable, but the student finance system for 2012 entrants onwards is designed to take the 'risk' out of a university education.
+If you don't benefit from higher earnings you either won't pay back what you owe, or will only pay back a small amount each month.
 Remember that repayments are based on what you earn not the amount you owe.

 You will only start to repay your tuition and maintenance loans after you have left higher education and are earning above the repayment threshold.
 The repayment threshold is currently set at £21,000 but is planned to increase in line with earnings from 2016 onwards.
-If you have started to make repayments and your income later falls below the repayment threshold, for example if you take maternity leave or a career break, your repayments will automatically be suspended until you start earning above the threshold again.
+If you have started to make repayments and your income later falls below the repayment threshold, (eg if you have a career break), your repayments will automatically be suspended until you start earning above the threshold again.

 Interest on your loan will be charged at inflation (based on the RPI) plus 3% while you are studying, and up until the April after you leave university.